Quick Start

 Use it in your project

-Section titled “Use it in your project”After installation, you can import the component directly in your project:
+Section titled “Use it in your project”After installation, import the component from the generated host entry:

 Keep adding more components